 TIM TIMLECK

-Tim Timleck is a Toronto-based drummer who is currently touring with multi-platinum, Juno-award winning rock icon Carole Pope of Rough Trade, Emm Gryner, as well as 80’s inspired hard rockers Trapper (featuring Emm Gryner and Sean Kelly), with whom he recently completed a Canadian arena run in support of Def Leppard)
+Tim Timleck is a Toronto-based drummer who is currently touring with multi-platinum, Juno-award winning rock icon Carole Pope of Rough Trade, Emm Gryner, as well as 80’s inspired hard rockers Trapper, with whom he recently completed a Canadian arena run in support of Def Leppard.

-Tim came up as a drummer in the early 80’s Queen Street scene in Toronto, cutting his teeth with a number of punk and rock n roll bands, and developing a sense of street style that permeates his playing to this day.
-This led to touring Canada’s then burgeoning cover band bar circuit, playing 7 nights a week, and ultimately landed Tim the drum chair in Atlantic Records recording artists Michael White’s world famous Led Zeppelin tribute band, The White.
-Tim then further diversified his playing with Virgin Records roots and country artist Lori Yates (alongside such venerable players as Blue Rodeo’s Basil Donovan and guitar legend David Baxter).
+During the 80’s Queen Street scene in Toronto, Tim worked with a number of punk and rock n roll bands, and developed a sense of street style that permeates his playing to this day.
+Touring Canada’s cover band bar circuit, playing 7 nights a week, and ultimately landed Tim the drum chair with artist Michael White’s world famous Led Zeppelin tribute band, The White.
+Tim then further diversified his playing with roots and country artist Lori Yates.

-Other acts Tim has toured and/or recorded with include Tariq (EMI), Galore (Fading Ways), Crash Kelly (Century Media/EMI) and others, and continues to work as a first call freelance studio and live drummer in Toronto.
+Tim continues to work as a first call freelance studio and live drummer in Toronto.